threefoldtech/info_grid/src/farmers/complete_diy_guides/3node_diy_desktop/3node_diy_desktop.md

 ## Check the 3Node's Status on the TF Explorer

 ***
-In a browser, go on the [Threefold Explorer](https://explorer.threefold.io/).
+In a browser, go on the [ThreeFold Explorer](https://explorer.threefold.io/).

 Select **Grid V3**.